Sialitech/label-siali/docs/source/guide/comments_notifications.md

 section: "Labeling"
 order: 410
 order_enterprise: 113
-meta_title: Comment and notification systems in Label Studio
+meta_title: Comment and notification systems in Siali Label
 meta_description: The Comments and Notifications feature defines how annotators, reviewers and administrators communicate and receive updates on projects and tasks.
 ---